 The truth is, copywriting covers a range of jobs so vast that it’s not so surprising when even copywriters themselves cannot explain what they do for a living.
 Just ask one, and listen to them stutter.
 Best case scenario, you’ll receive the worst kind of logical fallacy – a circular definition.

 Such is the one offered by Dictionary.com, which incidentally doesn’t define copywriting at all.
-Instead, it offers another circular definition for a copywriter, established as “a writer of copy”.
+Instead, it offers another circular definition for a copywriter, established as “a writer of a copy”.
 Admittedly, the explanation becomes less faulty at the end, where it’s specified that a copywriter writes copies “especially for advertisements or publicity releases”.

 Perhaps mutual exclusivity is our only chance to get it right.
 So far, the best definition we’ve found is the one that compares copywriting to content writing, stipulating that the first prompts readers to take action, while the latter only informs.